clearloop/zosh/docs/src/bridge/zcash-to-solana.md

 Once this block get committed on chain, all notes inside of it will be transited to the bridged status.

-## 4. The recipient get zypZEC on Solana
+## 4. The recipient get zrcZEC on Solana

-After the commitment of the bundle block, anyone can use the bundled data to mint zypZEC on solana, the user itself, a solver, a relayer, or anybody wants to do it, we likely need to do sort of incentive mechanism to encourage them to do it.
+After the commitment of the bundle block, anyone can use the bundled data to mint zrcZEC on solana, the user itself, a solver, a relayer, or anybody wants to do it, we likely need to do sort of incentive mechanism to encourage them to do it.

 On the solana program side, we verify the following stuffs: